 3. Take a class

-4. Form an institutional tree committee
+4. Form a tree committee for your institution or neighborhood

 - Review your company’s internal information and policies and start a committee of employees who have interest and/or expertise in trees.